Worlds Apart

 'Worlds Apart' features works for piano duet, two and three pianos from both ends of the globe.
 Includes the first Australian recording of the Bruch 'Concerto for two pianos and orchestra'.

-This new CD, by The Team of Pianists, features a wonderful selection of music for piano duet, two and three pianos from both ends of the globe.
+This new CD by The Team of Pianists, features a wonderful selection of music for piano duet, two and three pianos from both ends of the globe.
 French works for four hands are heard beside works for two pianos by Australian composers, including Sutherland, Hyde, Grainger and Broadstock, and a Bach organ fugue arranged specially for the team by Australian, Terrence Hays.

 But the most significant work on the CD is the premiere Australian recording of Max Bruch's magnificent 'Concerto for Two Pianos and Orchestra'.
 Performed by Darryl Coote and Robert Chamberlain, ably supported by the New Monash Orchestra, conducted by André de Quadros.